AaltoSciComp/scicomp-docs/aalto/welcomestudents.rst

 through the Aalto Google Apps service: `instructions
 <https://it.aalto.fi/instructions/google-drive-registration-and-closing-account>`__.
-Your Aalto Google account will expire once you are no longer affiliated, so your files here will be inaccessible.
+Your Aalto Google account will expire once you are no longer affiliated, so your files here will become inaccessible.

 .. _itsr: https://inside.aalto.fi/display/ITServices/IT+Services+for+Research